 Aerial Arts

-If you have never done aerials before, please sign up to our intro to aerials course where you can learn the basics at a slow pace with detailed explanations and demonstrations.
-You will be in a class where everyone is in the same boat.
-Once you have completed the intro course, you can then jump into our beginner level ongoing classes to grow your skills, strength, and confidence!
+If you have never done aerials before, please sign up to our intro to aerials course!
+Here you will learn the basics of hoop and silks, with detailed explanations and demonstrations in a class where everyone is in the same boat.
+Once completed, you move onwards and upwards to the beginner or mixed level ongoing classes to grow your skills, strength, and confidence!

 BEGINNER Hoop (lyra)